Save Me from Myself (album): Promotion

 On June 5, 2008, Welch posted a video announcement on his website.
 The video announced that Welch had officially signed with Driven Music Group, and would release Save Me from Myself on September 9, 2008.

 A three-minute sample of Head's first single, "Flush", was posted on Welch's website on June 16, 2008.
-The single was released on July 8, 2008 on the iTunes Store, and a music video directed by Frankie Nasso of Nova Entertainment was filmed in Los Angeles, and released on September 5, 2008.
+The single was released on July 8, 2008 on the iTunes Store, and a music video directed by Frankie Nasso of Nova Entertainment was filmed in Los Angeles, California, and released on September 5, 2008.
 On August 26, 2008, Welch revealed the lengths of each song on the album.